Ajx00/KeyForge/README.md

 2. Submit pull requests with bug fixes or new features.
 3. Report issues or suggest improvements via Issues.

-## 📖 Learn More
-Dive deeper into KeyForge with our [Wiki](https://github.com/SimpliAj/KeyForge/wiki/)

 ## 📜 License
-KeyForge is released under the [MIT License](https://github.com/SimpliAj/KeyForge/tree/main?tab=MIT-1-ov-file).
+KeyForge is released under the [MIT License]().
 Feel free to use, modify, and distribute it as you see fit!
 <p align="center">
  <br>
   <a href="https://info.flagcounter.com/SMx0"><img src="https://s01.flagcounter.com/mini/SMx0/bg_FFFFFF/txt_000000/border_CCCCCC/flags_0/" alt="Flag Counter" border="0"></a>